LGARRABOS/BookStorage/README.md

 - Reading dashboard: add works with covers, status, chapter counters, reading type (novel, manga, comics, manhwa, etc.), and quick update actions.
 - Community sharing: browse public profiles, search for users, and import works from their libraries into your own.
 - Administration console: approve registrations, promote accounts, and remove users with safeguards for administrator and super-administrator roles.
+- Automatic metadata lookup: fetch suggestions from Open Library directly from the add form, no API keys required.

 ## Requirements
 - Python 3.9 or newer.